Flag of Nova Scotia: Description

 The flag of Nova Scotia has an aspect ratio of 1:2.
 The blazon for the banner of arms – as outlined in the letters patent registering it with the Canadian Heraldic Authority on July 20, 2007 – reads, "Argent a saltire Azure, overall on an escutcheon Or a lion rampant within a double tressure flory-counter-flory Gules".
 The official colour scheme, according to the website of the Government of Nova Scotia, follows approximately the Pantone Matching System as indicated below.
 The colour numbers for the flag's white shade are not specified.

 Symbolism

 The colours and symbols of the flag carry cultural, political, and regional meanings.
 According to historians Ian McKay and Robin Bates, the Cross of Saint Andrew alludes to divine providence and its part in enabling Scottish immigrants to be "the first among the Nova Scotians".
-The royal arms epitomise feudal times in Scotland and how this sowed the seeds of the province's constancy as a society.
+The royal arms epitomize feudal times in Scotland and how this sowed the seeds of the province's constancy as a society.
 Taken altogether, the saltire and the royal arms signify how Nova Scotia was formerly a colony of the Kingdom of Scotland with the backing of its royal family (the House of Stuart).